InariDEV-phk/InariDEV-phk/README.md

 ## Hi there 👋
 My name is Pedro Kuninari, hence why "InariDEV"!
-I'm still in the learning stages, but I already know:
+I'm still in the learning stages, but I already know:<br>
--HTML
+-HTML <br>
 -CSS

 Currently starting to learn JavaScript.
 Nice to meet you!